dessei/Statistics_and_R/README.md

 This fun little side project will be me using the priciples explained in this [FreeCodeCamp video](https://www.youtube.com/watch?v=xxpc-HPKN28) in R and just combining the theory shown there with how I'd actually use them in practice.

 If you stumbled upon this feel free to look around.
 If you're a beginner in R as well you there is at least the chance of you finding some interesting snippets here and there.

+## 1 Learning basic R
+Before starting off with the video on statistics I spent some time learning the basic syntax so I have a starting point.